 When a reappointment occurs, the PMF should fill out an OPM Form 1306, PMF Appointment Intake Form, and submit to their new Agency PMF Coordinator and to the PMF Program Office to ensure the appointment information for the newer position/agency is recorded in the PMF Talent Management System (TMS).
 The form can be found under the Current PMFs\Resources section on the PMF website.

 If the PMF reappoints within the first 6 months of their initial appointment, the losing agency may request the gaining agency to reimburse them 25% of the PMF reimbursement placement fee the losing agency has submitted to the PMF Program Office.
-The placement fee is typically owed by the initial appointing agency and must be submitted within 30-days of the Finalist accepting their PMF appointment offer.
+The placement fee is typically owed by the initial appointing agency and must be submitted within 30-days of the Finalist accepting a tentative PMF appointment offer.
 The PMF Program Office is not involved in situations where a PMF reappoints between agencies during the first 6-months.
 Any reimbursement between agencies, such as the 25% mentioned above, is handled between the losing and gaining agencies.

 Reappointments are discouraged as the PMF's current agency has already invested significant time, resources, and funds.
 It is critical the PMF Program Office is aware of any such reappointments and that the PMF TMS is updated.